fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

 This guide explains how to build [Chainblocks](https://github.com/fragcolor-xyz/chainblocks) from the sources, for Windows.

-??? note "For Mac/Linux Users"
-    The software requirements and terminal commands for Mac/Linux machines are the same as given for Windows.
-Most of these packages are pre-installed on these machines, but if required can be easily installed/updated on via `brew [install/upgrade] <package-name>` on Mac, `sudo apt-get [install/update] <package-name>` on Linux.

 Before you start, ensure you've [set up your development environment](../getting-started/#development-environment).

 ## Requirements